InternLM/lagent/README.md

 ## Getting Started

-Please see [Overview](docs/overview.md) for the general introduction of LAgent.
+Please see [Overview](docs/overview.md) for the general introduction of Lagent.
 Meanwhile, we provide extremely simple code for quick start.
 You may refer to [examples](examples/) for more details.

 ### Installation